 Place the rib rack bone-side down on the grill, close the lid, and adjust the grill until it holds a temperature of 300 F/150 C. Let the ribs cook for 30 minutes.
 Don't open the lid as keeping it closed will hold in as much smoke as possible.
 Don't expect a lot of smoke to billow out of the grill as there won't be a tremendous amount of smoke production.

 Wrap the Ribs

 After the ribs have been steaming in foil for 30 minutes, it is time to turn down the heat and unwrap the ribs.
-They should be mostly cooked at this point.
-Look for the rack of ribs to be more flexible.
-If you pick up the wrapped rack on the end, it should droop down.
+They should be mostly cooked at this point, which means they will be more flexible; if you pick up the wrapped rack on one end, it should droop down.
 If you open the foil and the ribs are not browned completely, close up the foil and continue grilling for another 10 to 15 minutes.

-When smoking ribs, it is up to you whether to add sauce or not.
-However, with the gas grill method, it's ideal to use a good barbecue sauce.
-It adds authentic barbecue flavor to your ribs and adds to the surface texture of the meat.
+When smoking ribs, it is up to you whether to add sauce or not, but with the gas grill method, it's ideal to use a good barbecue sauce.
+It brings authentic barbecue flavor to your ribs and adds to the surface texture of the meat.

 The secret to a good sticky rib is multiple coats of barbecue sauce.
 The best method is to sauce one side of the ribs, close the lid, and cook for 5 minutes.
 Then open the lid, flip the ribs, and sauce the other side.
 Continue doing this for 30 minutes, and you will have a heavy coating of barbecue sauce.
 Five minutes after you put on the last coat (with at least two coats per side), remove the ribs from the grill, cut into portions, and serve.